MattRowe18/CARLA/docs/source/index.rst

 ############

 Now that CARLA is running, you can make use of the ``dynamic_weather.py`` script.
 Locate the PythonAPI/examples folder inside the CARLA root directory.
-In here are a number of example scripts to experiment with CARLA through the Python API.
+In there are a number of example scripts to experiment with CARLA through the Python API.
 Run the script from the command line:

 .. code-block:: console